nguyenkhois/vscode-extra-react-snippets/README.md

 # Extra React code snippets

-This extension is lightweight and you may want to use together with other extensions like [Simple React Snippets](https://marketplace.visualstudio.com/items?itemName=burkeholland.simple-react-snippets).
+This extension is lightweight and you don't need remember all prefixs because Visual Studio Code IntelliSense is very powerful.

 ## Features

-Visual Studio Code IntelliSense is very powerful and you don't need remember all prefixs.
 You type `rr` to show all React code snippets in code completion and continue with something like `git, im, ren, cla, con, map`...

 ![Demo](./images/demo.gif)